randycoulman/invoice_tracker/README.md

-# invoice
+# InvoiceTracker

-Command-line application for managing invoices.
+Command-line application for tracking and reporting on invoices and payments.

 ## Introduction